 It answers the questions a managing partner needs answered before committing money and people: What is this service?
 What problem does it solve for the client?
 Why can we deliver it better than the alternatives?
 What does the client get?

 This sounds obvious.
-It is not.
-Most firms trying to build AI services internally end up with vague capability statements — "AI-augmented research" or "intelligent advisory services."
+It's not.
+Most firms trying to build AI services internally end up with vague capability statements like "AI-augmented research" or "intelligent advisory services."
 Those are categories, not offerings.
-A client cannot buy a category.
+A client can't buy a category.
 They buy a specific thing that solves a specific problem at a specific price.

 The difference between a category and an offering is the difference between "we do financial planning" and "we deliver a quarterly margin analysis with AI-driven scenario modeling, delivered in 48 hours, for a fixed fee."
 One is a description.
 The other is something a client can say yes to.